Ontario Secondary School Diploma Program

 - Piece of ID to show your legal name, date of birth, and current mailing address

-- If you were born outside of Canada, please bring documents to show your status in Canada (e.g. Canadian Citizenship card, Canadian Passport, Permanent Resident Card, Employment Permit)
+- If you were born outside of Canada, please provide documents to show your status in Canada (e.g. Canadian Citizenship card, Canadian Passport, Permanent Resident Card, Employment Permit)

 - Copies of IEP’s or other documentation related to any special accommodations that may be required